Niamh Shaw

-Niamh Shaw is an Irish STEM communicator, scientist, engineer, writer, and performer.
-Shaw was the 2019-2020 Honorary Ambassador for the Irish Girl Guides in recognition of the trail she has blazed for girls and women in Ireland.
+Niamh Shaw is an Irish scientist, engineer, STEM communicator, writer, and performer.

+Shaw was the 2019–2020 Honorary Ambassador for the Irish Girl Guides in recognition of the trail she has blazed for girls and women in Ireland.
 Her first book, Dream Big: An Irishwoman's Space Odyssey, published by Mercier Press tells the story of her 40-year quest to fulfill her childhood dream.

 Early life and education

 Shaw graduated from University College Dublin in 1990 with a Bachelor of Engineering in Mechanical Engineering, focusing on Biosystems Engineering, a Master in Biosystems Engineering in 1995, and Ph.D. in Food Science in 2001.

 From 2001–2003 Shaw was a postdoctoral researcher in the Department of Food Science and Technology at University College Dublin.

 In 2015, she participated in the International Space University Space Studies Programme.

-Acting career
+Career

 In 2003, Shaw began performing and acting.
-In 2007-2008 she appeared as Frances McGuigan in Fair City and as Mable Mills in the movie Dorothy Mills.
+In 2007–2008 she appeared as Frances McGuigan in Fair City and as Mable Mills in the movie Dorothy Mills.
 She also appeared in Satellites & Meteorites (2008), A Shine of Rainbows (2009), Hideaways (2011), Little Brother, Big Trouble: A Christmas Adventure (2012), and You're Ugly Too (2015).

-Shaw is a regular contributor to national radio and press on science and technology-related topics, and a regular contributor to BBC Sky at Night astronomy magazine.
 As an improvisation comedian, she has performed with The Craic Pack Comedy Improv, The Cardinals, Snatch Comedy, Cork, and The Second City, Los Angeles.